maxp36/netcheck/README.md

     3. `pass` - db login password (required)
     4. `name` - database name (required)

+2. `snmp` - an object containing SNMP connecting information (required)
+    1. `community` - SNMP community parameter

-2. `hosts` - an array of addresses from which to start scanning the network (required)
+3. `hosts` - an array of addresses from which to start scanning the network (required)

-3. `aliases` - object containing information about the mapping of the name of the switch and its permanent address
+4. `aliases` - object containing information about the mapping of the name of the switch and its permanent address

-4. `limitations` - object containing additional scanning limitations for `host` object
+5. `limitations` - object containing additional scanning limitations for `host` object

     Each `host` object contains the following fields: